Fun gift basket idea that would be perfect for close family friends! Plus a Cricut Maker review!

 Last year I saw a friend who had the fixings for hot cocoa displayed in her kitchen all winter season and I thought it was so cute and fun!
 So, I decided to incorporate some fun labeled jars in my baskets.
 Creating the jar labels was super easy!
 All I did was type “Hot Cocoa” and “Mallows” in all caps using the font DIN 1451, which is one of the Cricut fonts.

-You can use my labels by clicking here (Hot Cocoa + Mallows) or make your own!
-If you do use mine click customize so that you can re-size them to fit the jars you have if needed.
 Once you have your text at the size you want go ahead and click the make it button in the top right corner.
 Just like with the crate, once you see your project click continue.
 Select the type of material you want to use which for me was permanent vinyl.
 Then go ahead and make your cut.
 Once your project is cut use transfer tape to transfer your design onto your jars.
 If you have never used transfer tape before, we have a great post on how to use it here.

 Monogrammed Blanket DIY